axem-solutions/example/docs/dev_env.md

     registries.

 If you issue the `dem info Tutorial` command again, you will see that the required images are now available locally.
-Running `dem list --local --env` lists the local Development Environments, so in our case, you should see the Tutorial Development Environment.
+Running `dem list` lists the local Development Environments, so you should see the Tutorial Development Environment.

+Finally, to avoid typing the Dev Env name later on, you can set the Tutorial as the default one:

+    dem set-default Tutorial

 Now you are ready to make embedded software!